Table of Contents

 6. Let Reviews and Ratings Build Trust For You

 When shoppers don’t know your brand, they rely on what others say.
-Reviews and ratings are your social proof, and they heavily influence CTR.
+Reviews and ratings on your product listings are your social proof, and they heavily influence CTR.

 How to get (and use) social proof: